moust/cordova-plugin-videoplayer/README.md

 - `scalingMode`: (Optional) allows you to sets video scaling mode.

-    The following constants are the only values availables for the `scalingMode` option:
+    The following constants are the only values available for the `scalingMode` option:

     - `SCALE_TO_FIT` (default)
     - `SCALE_TO_FIT_WITH_CROPPING`